STUDENT CONDUCT PROCEDURE

 3.4.5.4 Fourth Incident

 a.
-Referral: Upon submission of a fourth incident by the Dean/Academic Manager to the Admissions and Registration Directorate, the Student’s file, including the current and all previous Academic Dishonesty Incident Reports, is referred to the Student Misconduct Committee for review.
+Referral: Upon submission of a fourth incident by the Dean/Academic Manager to the Admissions and Registration Directorate, the Student’s file, including the current and all previous Academic Dishonesty Incident Reports is referred by the Admissions and Registration Directorate to the Student Misconduct Committee for review.

 b.
 Maximum Penalty: Suspension for one (1) academic year, reflected on the transcript as a “W” grade for all Courses taken during the Semester during which the suspension occurred.